Protection Ritual to Stop conflict and War in Sudan

 Home-friendly tools

 Basic items: a small candle, a bowl of water, a pinch of salt, a little earth or sand, thread, and paper.
-Each item is discreet and practical for a home setting.
+These discreet items work well in tight spaces and are easy to replace.

 Herbs and resins